mralgorithm2000/job-runner/README.md

 ```

 This method will ensure that the queue worker runs as a background service and restarts on system reboots.

+# Logs

+The system stores detailed logs for each job separately, making it easy to monitor and debug your background jobs.

+- Logs are stored in the `storage/logs/jobs` directory.
+- Each job has its own log file, named using the job's unique identifier.

+Make sure the `storage/logs` directory is writable by your application to ensure logs are properly stored.

 # Contributing